 The research area is administratively located in Jatiroto Sub-district, Wonogiri Regency, Central Java Province (Figure 1.).
 Based on the arrangement of the magmatic arc expressed by [5, 6], the research area is a part of the island arc Tertiary volcanoes in Java Island.
-The interaction between hydrothermal fluids and rocks lead to alteration and mineralization.
+The interaction between hydrothermal fluid and rocks leads to alteration and mineralization.
 The process produces heavy metal elements such as: Fe, Mn, Cu, Pb, Hg, As, Zn, Ag [7].

 The vegetation interacted with each other and with the environment [8, 9, 10].
 The presence of metal elements in nature can affect the existing vegetation.
-The vegetation was containing heavy metals, when consumed can accumulate in the body.
-If there is more accumulation, it will affect human health [11, 12].
+The vegetations are containing heavy metal, when consumed can accumulate in the body.
+If there is more accumulation, it will affect human health ([11, 12].